akimrx/yandex-cloud-tools/readme.md

   -v, --version  show program's version number and exit -c, --create   create snapshots for VMs
   -d, --delete   delete all old snapshots for instances -f, --full     create snapshots and delete old snapshots for instances

 ```

 # Shedule with Cron
 You can run the script manually as needed, or create a task in the scheduler [Cron](https://help.ubuntu.com/community/CronHowto).

-**If you use the scheduler [Cron](https://help.ubuntu.com/community/CronHowto), you must place the config file in your home directory (/home/username/yndx.cfg).**